matchID-project/matchID-project.github.io/tutorial.md

 - find doubles within a dataset
 - build a search api against a dataset ("top of elasticsearch" API)

+# First Use case : find common identities between two big datasets

 ## Cooking recipes with matchID

 ### Global method used for matching
-This is our usecase : we have to remove dead people, as registered in dataset "deaths", from a client file, "clients".
+This is our first usecase : we have to remove dead people, as registered in dataset "deaths", from a client file, "clients".
-We'll follow four steps :
+We'll follow four steps, in the first usecase (finding common identities between two datasets)

-- 1: prepare deaths dataset
+- Step 1: prepare deaths dataset
-- 2: prepare clients dataset, match it against dataset 1 & score the matches
+- Step 2: prepare clients dataset, match it against dataset 1 & score the matches
-- 3: validate matches and train rescoring with machine learning
+- Step 3: validate matches and train rescoring with machine learning
-- 4: rescore with the machine learning kernel
+- Step 4: rescore with the machine learning kernel

 <img src="assets/images/workflow.png" alt="matching workflow">